You got the job interview … but it's during your work hours. Here's how to make it work!

 1.)
 Try to schedule a better time

-Before you try to sneak out the side door to get to a midday interview, consider asking your prospective new employer to reschedule the talk during non-work hours.
+Before you try to get out of work using the side door to get to a midday interview, consider asking your prospective new employer to reschedule the talk during non-work hours.

 “Do what you can to avoid needing to take time off,” said Augustine in Metro.
 “When your prospective employer calls to schedule the interview, there's no harm in asking if the meeting can be held outside of your working hours.”